-This is the only piece of equipment that allows officers to address a potentially deadly threat from a distance.
+An alternative that the Berkeley Police Department does not possess is the TASER.
 The TASER allows an officer to maintain distance but limits the range to about 15 to 25 feet.
 Furthermore, the TASER requires two prongs (barbs) to penetrate the subject's clothing to be effective and if that is not accomplished the TASER will have no effect.
-Additionally, the TASER is not an approved less lethal device for the Berkeley Police Department.
+Additionally, the TASER is not an approved less lethal device for the department.